oconnor663/jacko.io/posts/async_intro.md

 }
 ```

+So the first thing that's different about async functions is that we declare
+them with the `async` keyword, and we write `.await` after when we call them.
+Ok.

-And making several calls at the same time looks like this:[^async_order]
+Making several calls to `foo` at the same time looks like this:[^async_order]

 [^async_order]: Unlike the version with threads above, you'll always see this
     version print its start messages in order, and you'll _usually_ see it